This post may contain affiliate links. Read the full disclosure here.

 As usual, each state has its own way of doing things.
 For example, as a former resident of Connecticut, I only need to provide the last four digits of my Social Security number, but you may need to provide the full number for your state.
 Upon finishing the form, the website will tell you if you need to print it out and mail it, or if you can just download the PDF and email it.

 Ballot Turnaround Time

-On the registration form, you can indicate whether you’d like to receive your ballot in the post or by email.
-I took this to mean that ballots can be completed and submitted online!
-I jumped to conclusions.
-When I got my email on March 13th, there were several attachments: a letter with instructions and deadlines, a certificate to be signed declaring I am an overseas voter, a ballot, and a list of candidates.
-The certificate and the ballot need to be printed and snail mailed.
-WHAT!?
-How is it the year 2020, and I’m mailing a paper ballot??
-I hope that one day, a secure online voting portal will be established.
-I can dream…
+On the voter registration form, I was able to indicate whether I’d like to receive the ballot in the post or by email.
+I opted for email since there would be less chance it could get lost!
+When I got my email, there were several attachments: a letter with instructions and deadlines, a certificate to be signed declaring that I am an overseas voter, a ballot, and a list of candidates.
+For Connecticut, the certificate and the ballot need to be printed and snail mailed.

 Federal Write-In Absentee Ballot

-If you do not receive your state absentee ballot in enough time to meet your state’s deadlines, you can use the Federal Write-In Absentee Ballot (FWAB), an emergency backup ballot.
+If you do not receive your state absentee ballot in enough time to meet your state’s deadlines or if you vote in a state that requires mailing a paper ballot and want extra peace of mind, you can use the Federal Write-In Absentee Ballot (FWAB), an emergency backup ballot.
 It can be used to vote in federal elections.
 State laws vary as to whether you can use this ballot in local elections.
 Your options to complete this are via the FWAB online assistant, filling out this PDF (check state requirements for how to fill it out), or by picking up a hard copy at the nearest U.S. Embassy or Consulate.